simonspa/corryvreckan/src/algorithms/Alignment/README.md

 ## Alignment
-**Maintainer**: Daniel Hynds (<daniel.hynds@cern.ch>)
+**Maintainer**: Daniel Hynds (<daniel.hynds@cern.ch>), Simon Spannagel (<simon.spannagel@cern.ch>) **Status**: Functional
-**Status**: Functional

 #### Description
 This algorithm performs translational and rotational telescope plane alignment.
 The alignment is performed with respect to the reference plane set in the configuration file.

 This algorithm uses the tracks produced by the `BasicTracking` algorithm to align the telescope planes.
+If fewer than half of the tracks have associated clusters, a warning is produced on termina.

 There are two methods available for alignment:

 ##### 1) Minimising the track chi^2
 For each telescope detector except the reference plane, this method moves the detector, refits all of the tracks, and minimises the chi^2 of these new tracks.
 The parameters `detectorToAlign` and `DUT` are not used in this method as it automatically iterates through all telescope planes except the DUT.